jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 One of the important things about this is that these maps, they scale and are efficient from the very small, all the way to the very large.
-So you can use them as sort of pseudo objects and the small, and have four or five fields, if you will, or entries.
+So you can use them as sort of pseudo objects in the small, and have four or five fields, if you will, or entries.
 Or you can have a giant map that has millions, tens of millions, hundreds of millions of things in it.
 The same data structure is used throughout that range